Athletic Training (MS)

 Indiana State University Undergraduate Students and Alumni

-1. Current students or alumni who meet the prerequisite academic requirements can apply through Early Assurance.
+1. Current Indiana State students who meet the prerequisite requirements can apply through Early Assurance.
+If you have questions about this pathway, contact the program director, Timothy Demchak, PhD, ATC, at Timothy.Demchak@indstate.edu.

 Domestic Applicants